 5. Using Our Google Sheets Inventory Template

-- Purple cells are loaded with functions/formulae that provide inventory insight.
+- Purple cells are formulas that compute inventory insights.

 Stock Status